zlthinker/zlthinker.github.io/project/_posts/2018-01-01-scale-invariant-image-matching.md

 ### Ground-Aerial SfM

+This dataset encompasses a collection of ground and aerial images.
+It is composed of three blocks (see table below) each of which is captured from both street views and ground views.
+3D reconstruction from such image sets is challenging due to the abrupt scale difference, as shown in the figure below.

 | Area | #Images | #Aerial images | #Ground images |
 |:----:|:-------:|:--------------:|:--------------:|
 | Block A | 2309 | 822 | 1487 |